 Medical facilities are certainly at the epicenter for areas that need constant cleaning and disinfecting, along with sterilization of all their medical instruments.

-But there are other areas that are thought of less often such as carpets and regular floors.
+But there are other areas and facilities that are thought of less often such as disinfecting museums, veterinary practices and retail stores.
 People come and go all day long into their residences, workplaces, and businesses.
 But how often are those areas cleaned?
 This is where high-level disinfection comes into play.

 What is High-Level Disinfection?